Juvar1/besire/README.md

 https://github.com/pu2clr/SI4735

+Printed circuit board and battery holder fits in to Hammond 1599HBAT enclosure.

 This receiver design and it source code is completely open source with GNU GPL license.
 You can freely use it commercially but limiting only by it's third party libraries licenses.